 This article discusses the new command-line interface (CLI) tool in Magento 2.0.
-The Magento CLI enables you to run and automate common installation and configuration tasks from the command line.
+The Magento command-line interface enables you to run and automate common installation and configuration tasks from the command line.

 ABOUT THE MAGENTO CLI

 Magento 2.0 introduces a new command-line interface (CLI).
 The CLI enables you to do many common installation and configuration tasks from the command line, including: